morningred88/AWS/DOP-C01_Devops_Prof/SDLC_Automation/SDLC_notes.md

 Working in the way of master and workers.
 Master and slave can be in a server.
 But when more jobs, such as code build, request to Jenkins, then it is better to have more workers in other instances.

+### Jenkins-Set up on EC2

+Jen can do build, test, deployments in AWS, but you need to manage it.
+If you want fully serverless managed alternative, then CodeBuild, CodeDeploy and CodePipeline is probably going to be a better choice.